 Give importance to the content

-With the tools you’ll use to design your brochure, make sure your content is clear, focus on the story you want to tell the reader, and don’t forget to write a call to action.
+With the tools you’ll use to design your brochure, make sure your content is clear, focus on the story you want to tell the reader, and don’t forget to write a call to action (read more about how to make a brochure here).